conp-solutions/SpecSAT/README.md

 To just benchmark your hardware, use the below command.
 This will run all measurements inside a python virtual environment.
 A report of your setup will automatically be written into the 'archive' directory.
+Finally, the generated report, as well as all solver output, will be added to an archive tar file.

 ```
-./SpecSAT.sh -A "" -i 3
+./SpecSAT.sh -A "" -i 3 -Z archive.tar.xz
 ```

 ## Usage